Honningsvåg Airport

 Honningsvåg was served by a seaplane route in the late 1930s, but these never resumed after World War II.
-Valan Airport was planned as part of the construction of short take-off and landing airports in Finnmark, but did not open until 30 June 1977 because of airport's difficult terrain and landing conditions.
+Valan Airport was planned as part of the construction of short take-off and landing airports in Finnmark, but did not open until 30 June 1977 because of the airport's difficult terrain and landing conditions.
 Widerøe originally served the airport using the de Havilland Canada Twin Otter and the de Havilland Canada Dash 7, until the Bombardier Dash 8 was introduced in 1995.
 The routes have since 1997 been subsidized through public service obligations.
 A new terminal opened in 1989.
 The opening of the North Cape Tunnel in 1999 has resulted in a decrease of traffic at the airport.

 History

 The first flight in Nordkapp took place during the summer of 1926, when a German cruise ship SS Oceania used its on-board Junkers F-13 seaplane to fly tourists sightseeing.
 The second was Gidsken Jakobsen and John Strandrud who used their Junkers seaplane to fly sightseeing for cruise tourists.
 Jakobsen established Nord-Norges Aero and applied for concession for a Northern Norway route, but Parliament instead chose to support Norwegian Air Lines (DNL).
 Their Bergen–Tromsø route started in 1935 and the following year it was extended via Skjervøy and Hammerfest to Honningsvåg.
 The Finnmark route was subcontracted to Widerøe, who flew an average 54 kg of mail per trip between 11 June and 12 August.
 The Finnmark route was not carried out in 1937, but reopened the following year.
 In both 1938 and 1939 was operated from 1 July to 30 August.
 The 1940 schedule was terminated because of the German occupation of Norway, although twice a week a service was introduced from Trondheim via Tromsø and Honnignsvåg to Kirkenes.
 This was the first winter flights and lasted until early 1941 when the pilots fled to the United Kingdom for military service.

 DNL assumed the Finnmark route in 1947, but dropped Honningsvåg from the schedule.
 The municipal council approved plans in 1948 to reestablish the water aerodrome, which had been destroyed in the German retreat in 1944.
 Despite several local initiatives from Nordkapp during the 1950s and 1960s, Honningsvåg was not included in the seaplane routes.
 Following the opening av Alta Airport and Lakselv Airport, Banak in 1963, Norving applied to operate a feeder service from Honningsvåg to Alta and Hammerfest, but the ministry was not willing to issue subsidies for such a route.
 At the time travel time from Honningsvåg to Oslo via Lakselv was ten hours.
 Various public committees look into better aviation services in Finnmark during the 1960s.
 One such alternative was to build a heliport.
 Instead the government opted for constructing short take-off and landing airfields.
 The first of these were constructed in Helgeland in 1968.